aws/sagemaker-python-sdk/src/sagemaker/tensorflow/README.rst

 Deploying TensorFlow Serving models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After a TensorFlow estimator has been fit, it saves a TensorFlow SavedModel in
-the S3 location defined by ``output_path``.
-You can call ``deploy`` on a TensorFlow
+After a TensorFlow estimator has been fit, if your training script saves the model in the TensorFlow Serving Saved model under the folder ``/opt/ml/model``, you can call ``deploy`` on a TensorFlow
 estimator to create a SageMaker Endpoint.
+See `Preparing your training script<https://github.com/aws/sagemaker-python-sdk/blob/master/src/sagemaker/tensorflow/README.rst#preparing-a-script-mode-training-script>`_ for more information about the  ``/opt/ml/model`` folder.
+See  `Save and Restore models<https://www.tensorflow.org/guide/saved_model#save_and_restore_models>`_ for more information on how to export a TensorFlow model to the TensorFlow Serving Saved Model format.

 SageMaker provides two different options for deploying TensorFlow models to a SageMaker
 Endpoint: